 - Konkani

-The authority will soon release the UGC NET June session application form 2026 on the official portal at ugcnet.nta.nic.in.
-The link will be activated online and candidates will be able to fill the form from the direct link provided here also on this page once it is announced.
+Yes, the authority released the UGC NET June session application form 2026 on the official portal at ugcnet.nta.nic.in.
+The link has been activated online and candidates can fill the form from the direct link provided here also on this page.

 The UGC NET City Intimation Slip or City Slip is a document released by the NTA to inform candidates about the city where the exam center is located.
 Basically, it is not the admit card but provides advance information to help candidates make travel arrangements in advance.